 The Faculty of Science has developed expertise in a variety of research fields ensuring that students stay abreast of the latest developments in their chosen fields of study.

-The programmes of the three year BSc degree are divided into the three broad fields of biological, physical and mathematical sciences.
+Nine of the three-year BSc degree programmes on offer are divided into the three broad fields of biological, physical and mathematical sciences.
 Within these broad fields, there are further divisions into programmes with a more specific focus each.
 If a particular programme offers two or more different options, these options are known as streams.
-An example is the stream: Textile and Polymer Science, or the stream Chemical Biology, or the stream Chemistry and Polymer Science, which all lead to the degree BSc in Chemistry.
+An example: the stream Materials Technology, or the stream Chemical Biology, or the stream Chemistry and Polymer Science all lead to the degree BSc in Chemistry.
+The Faculty also offers a tenth degree programme, comprising three streams, leading to interdisciplinary postgraduate options.

 Besides the subject specific expertise that students acquire, they also acquire essential skills through the subjects Science in Context, a compulsory subject on the first-year level.
 In this subject students learn to integrate various scientific disciplines.
 At the same time, scientific communication skills, basic computer skills and graduate attributes are developed, much needed skills for a scientist in the 21st century.